 - Electric current (I) through each resistance is the same.

-- Total potential drop is equal to the sum of potential drops across the individual resistances.
+- The total potential drop is equal to the sum of potential drops across the individual resistances.

 - Individual potential V drops are directly proportional to individual resistances.